Cherry clafoutis recipe – classic French dessert

 - 4 eggs

-- Wash the cherries and remove the stones.
-This is easiest done with a special tool.
+- Wash the cherries, remove the stems and pit them.
+This is easiest with a cherry pitter.

-- Remove from the oven once it is done and cover with the remaining icing sugar.
-You can eat it cold or warm.
-I prefer it warm!
+- Remove from the oven as soon as it is cooked and sprinkle with the remaining powdered sugar.

 The nutritional values above are calculated per portion.
 The details are based on standard nutritional tables and do not constitute a professional nutritional advice.